 Colorful crochet patterns are always popular and the colors of the rainbow are a particularly fun choice.
 Brighten up your home and your wardrobe using these free rainbow patterns.
-Although rainbow may make you think of children or boho style, you'll discover a wide variety of design options in rainbow shades of yarn.
+Although rainbows may make you think of children or boho style, you'll discover a wide variety of design options in rainbow shades of yarn.

 01 of 10

 This crochet square pattern has such a smart design.
 It is a very simple white square except with textured puff stitches worked into the corners to create rainbow stripes radiating out across the design.
-The pattern creates an 18 cm square; mix and match with other squares to create shawls, blankets and other motif-based projects.
+The pattern creates an 18 cm square; mix and match with other squares to create shawls, blankets, and other motif-based projects.
 The designer also offers a rainbow puff hexagon crochet pattern.

 02 of 10

 Change colors every few rounds to create a large crochet granny square blanket.
 This one has some added detail to the design with a second rainbow as a large striped border.
 The final edging is a picot-inspired bobble.
 This design uses a neutral color for that edging; use white for a more chic look or black to really make the rainbow shades pop.

 Find another version of a rainbow granny square blanket over at Zeens and Roger.
 It is mostly a white granny blanket with a rainbow edge.